-- The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must give to each member of the Association- - (a) at least 30 days notice of the Annual General Meeting, and shall be accompanied by a form of Nomination for committee; - (b) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or - (c) at least 14 days' notice of a general meeting in any other case. - (2) The notice must- - (a) specify the date, time and place of the meeting; and - (b) indicate the general nature of each item of business to be considered at the meeting; and - (c) if a special resolution is to be proposed- - (i) state in full the proposed resolution; and - (ii) state the intention to propose the resolution as a special resolution. - (3) This rule does not apply to a disciplinary appeal meeting.
+- (1) The Secretary (or, in the case of a special general meeting convened under rule 32(3), the members convening the meeting) must give to each member of the Association- - (a) at least 21 days' notice of a general meeting if a special resolution is to be proposed at the meeting; or - (b) at least 14 days' notice of a general meeting in any other case. - (2) The notice must- - (a) specify the date, time and place of the meeting; and - (b) indicate the general nature of each item of business to be considered at the meeting; and - (c) if a special resolution is to be proposed- - (i) state in full the proposed resolution; and - (ii) state the intention to propose the resolution as a special resolution; and - (d) comply with rule 34(5). - (3) This rule does not apply to a disciplinary appeal meeting.